ucarbonregistry/Project----575/README.md

 harvesting (RWH) systems at Digboi Refinery.
 They are effectively reusing and recycling ETP treated wastewater for industry operation.

+Water quality monitoring stations were set up:- one near ETP, three at Digboi Nullah and one at oily sludge area.
+Liquid effluent quality from ETP outlet is monitored regularly on daily basis.

+1. 8(eight) parameters daily basis by QC (AOD)

+2. 21(twenty-one) parameters on monthly basis tested by SPCB approved outside agency.

+3. In addition to above four parameters, BOD, COD, TSS & pH being monitored through online analyzers connected with CPCB Server,

+4. Sample from Digboi River and Dihing River is being collected and analyzed by QC (AOD) on monthly basis.

 UWR RoU Scope: RoU Scope 2, Scope 5

 Monitoring Period: 01/04/2018-31/03/2025